-The Office of the Vice Chancellor for Research (OVCR) at UIUC provides a discussion of and links to information about research integrity and ethics: https://research.illinois.edu/regulatory-compliance-safety/research-integrity-and-ethics, and a section on academic integrity in organized research involving graduate students is also printed in Article VI of the Bylaws of the Graduate College, available on the Web at: http://www.grad.illinois.edu/gradhandbook/2/chapter1/bylaws-gradcollege.
+The Office of the Vice Chancellor for Research (OVCR) at UIUC provides a discussion of and links to information about research integrity and ethics: https://research.illinois.edu/regulatory-compliance-safety/research-integrity-and-ethics, and a section on academic integrity in organized research involving graduate students is also provided in Chapter 9 (pg.
+64) of the Graduate College Handbook, available on the Web at: https://grad.illinois.edu/sites/grad.illinois.edu/files/pdfs/handbook.pdf.

 Also, the Office of the Vice President for Academic Affairs at UIUC provides policies and procedures for integrity in research and publication: https://www.vpaa.uillinois.edu/cms/one.aspx?portalId=420456&pageId=440887